 TIP: If you rent a car, make reservations on line for admission tickets.
 Otherwise arrange a package tour with admission tickets and shuttle bus service that picks you from your hotel.
 This can done in advance.

 City center Reykjavik was our hang out at the 4 star Hotel Centrum, steps away from numerous bistros, bars, hotels, restaurants and shops of all kinds.
 And minutes from most tourist spots and steps away from the port and docks, home to numerous tour boats for whale watching (or looking), SCUBA diving or snorkeling and spotting the northern lights, the Aurora Borealis.
+When it comes to boats, this local company is one of the best options to take care of your boat.
 Ever see a whale up close and personal?
 We saw live ones at sea followed by full sized models in the Whale museum near the city docks.

 TIP: Make hotel reservations in advance.
 Consider a rental car if you explore on your own.
 Expect higher rental costs.